0xADE1A1DE/AssemblyLine/README.md

     int chunk_size = 16;
     asm_set_chunk_size(al, chunk_size);
     ```
 1. Assemble a file or string containing x64 assembly code.
 The machine code will be written to `mybuffer` or the internal buffer.
-You can call those functions sequentially; the new machinecode will be appended at the end.
+You can call those functions sequentially; the new machine code will be appended at the end.
     ```c
     asm_assemble_file(al, "./path/to/x64_file.asm");
     asm_assemble_str(al, "mov rax, 0x0\nadd rax, 0x2; adds two");